madminer-tool/madminer-workflow/README.md

 ![image of the workflow](docs/images/workflow-all.png)

-## Installation
+## Development
-To install all what is necessary to operate with this project, clone this project as follow:
+To install all the source code that is necessary to operate with this project:

 ```shell script
 git clone --recurse-submodules https://github.com/scailfin/madminer-workflow